AshyPC/Replant/README.md

 the church more welcoming (or, conversely, the reduction of the sense of "them and us") is hard to prove based on a seating plan alone.
 These will need to be tested in a way which gives coherent data.

+DAD yes, but so also are some of the statements in this document.
+When dealing with people and attitudes to appearances, some will inevitably be difficult to quantify in any strict sense

 Falsifiability (testability)
 ----------------------------